Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • Biopsy.

-The patient is usually prescribed drug treatment which includes taking various drugs, among them: antibiotics, anticoagulants, thrombolytic drugs and plasma substitutes.
+Usually the patient is prescribed drug treatment, which includes receiving various drugs, among them: antibiotics, anticoagulants, thrombolytic drugs and plasma replacement agents.

-The doctor determines the dosage of each drug individually, it depends on several factors: the severity of the disease, the degree of liver damage, comorbidities, age of the patient, drug tolerance.
+The doctor determines the dosage of each drug individually; it depends on several factors: the severity of the disease, the degree of liver damage, accompanying pathologies, age of the patient, drug tolerance.

-Usually positive result occurs 1-3 days after the start of taking the drugs.
-If conservative therapy didn't bring desired effect, and the patient's condition worsened, they resort to surgical intervention.
-With its help, the branches of blood vessels are recreated in order to renew blood flow.
-This operation is very dangerous for health, it should be performed by an experienced surgeon. rehabilitation period involves taking medications to reduce blood clotting.
+Usually positive result occurs 1–3 days after starting medication.
+If conservative therapy didn't bring it desired effect, and the patient’s condition has worsened, they resort to surgical intervention.
+With its help, branches of blood vessels are recreated to renew blood flow.
+This operation is very dangerous to health and must be performed by an experienced surgeon.
+Rehabilitation period involves taking medications to reduce blood clotting.

-The method of thrombectomy is especially popular, which consists in removing blood clots with a catheter, while the vessel itself is preserved.
+Particularly popular is the thrombectomy method, which involves removing blood clots with a catheter, while preserving the vessel itself.
 The diseased vein is cut along the edge of the blood clot and an empty catheter is inserted into the hole.
-Then, with the help of saline, the formed thrombus is pulled out.
-Despite the existence various techniques treatment, the outcome of hepatic thrombosis may be the most unexpected.
+Then, using saline solution, the formed blood clot is pulled out.
+Despite the existence various techniques treatment, the outcome of hepatic thrombosis can be the most unexpected.

 Preventive measures

-As a preventive measure, experts recommend monitoring your health, undergoing an ultrasound scan of the liver every year to monitor the condition of the organ, and visiting a doctor every six months.
-Do not self-medicate or use folk remedies as the main therapy, it can cause serious complications.
+As a preventive measure, experts recommend monitoring your health, undergoing an ultrasound of the liver annually to monitor the condition of the organ, and visiting a doctor every six months.
+It is forbidden to self-medicate or use folk remedies as primary therapy, it may cause serious complications.
 At the first symptoms of the disease, you should immediately seek help from a doctor.

-The development of blockage of the vein can be avoided if you follow simple preventive measures:
+The development of vein blockage can be avoided by following simple preventive measures:

 • You need to eat right.